This DIY industrial pipe plant hanger is a great way to increase your plant space while adding an interesting decor element to the room.

 Since the pipe hanger was going to be suspended from the ceiling we needed to drop it down a bit.
 That's what the nipple connector is used for.

-After the industrial pipe plant hanger was assembled I held it into place while my husband screwed it into the ceiling.
+After the industrial pipe plant hanger was assembled I held it into place while my husband use a drill to screw it into the ceiling.

-It turned out great and I'm loving the way it looks.
+It turned out great and I love the way it looks.
 I bought a pack of heavy duty S hooks that work and look great for hanging plants anywhere along the pipe.

 I even moved my embroidery hoop hanging basket planter to this room and placed a couple of Christmas Cacti and a string of hearts plant in it.
 They will look spectacular as they grow and flow over the basket.